 Limitations

-Shared drive names may only contain alphanumeric characters, hyphens (-), dashes (—), pipes (|), underscores (_), and up to one space.
+Shared drive names may only contain alphanumeric characters, hyphens (-), dashes (—), pipes (|), underscores (_), and nonconsecutive spaces.

-The individual who submits the shared drive creation form is automatically assigned as a Manager to the shared drive.
-However, you are required to provide at least one additional individual as a Manager when you fill out the form to share responsibility for the management of this drive.
-You can add up to 49 additional Managers to your drive.
+The individual who creates a shared drive in the ITS Shared Drive Manager is automatically assigned as a Manager to the drive.
+However, you are required to provide at least one additional individual as a Manager when you fill out the form to share responsibility for managing and renewing this drive.

 As the responsible parties: